ElizabethGagne/serverless-typescript-demo/README.md

 ## Set your AWS account ID into environment variable
 export ACCOUNT_ID=123456

+## Create a Kinesis Stream per environment into your AWS Accound
+i.e dev-data-receiver

 ## Bake the serverless-docker image
 Follow the README to bake the image